PedrolitoLsg/CREATE-ERC20/README.md

 # ERC20
+A standard ERC 20 token written in Solidity to be deployed on Ethereum.
+The standard was imported from OpenZeppelin for more efficient coding

-Standard Token in solidity imported from OpenZeppelin with new minting as well as burn
+New Minting as well as a burn function are integrated.

-tokenomics: 27 thousnad tokens with 18 decimals
+tokenomics: 27 thousand tokens with 18 decimals.